-Military contract info session draws strong interest
+Military contract information session draws strong interest

-FAIRBANKS, Alaska (AP) — Alaska contractors are showing interest in upcoming military construction.
+FAIRBANKS, Alaska (AP) — Construction at military facilities in interior Alaska is attracting strong interest from contractors.

-The Fairbanks Daily News-Miner reports a presentation planned for Wednesday in Fairbanks to inform contractors on how to bid on military projects filled up a few days after it was announced last week.
+The Procurement Technical Assistance Program in Fairbanks announced a presentation, scheduled for Wednesday, on how to do business with the military, the Fairbanks Daily News-Miner reported .

-Pierre Thompson of the Procurement Technical Assistance Program says organizers were expecting about 30 people to attend and received requests from 135.
+Organizers expected about 30 people to sign up, said contract specialist Pierre Thompson.
+Instead, they quickly filled reservations last week for the planned venue with responses from 135 people.

 Most Read Nation & World Stories